 When will I know exactly what I'll be paid for my story?

 What do other types of magazines beside women's weeklies pay?

 Prestigious monthly and glossy women's magazines, health, health and fitness and the teenage magazine market tend to pay you less than the women's weeklies, probably partly because they have fewer issues per year to fill than the fiercely competitive weeklies.
 Teen mags sometimes also give interviewees a much-coveted "goodie bag".
-Lower circulation/budget specialist magazines that cover supernatural true stories also pay lower fees or no fee at all - many people with a mysterious story just want to share and make sense of their paranormal/spiritual experience.
+Specialist magazines that cover supernatural true stories also tend to pay lower fees - many people with a mysterious story just want to share and make sense of their paranormal/spiritual experience.

 What is the payment method for my fee?

 The magazines pay you directly, by cheque, a few weeks after publication.
 You can usually have the cheque "made payable" to someone other than yourself on request.

 Can I make more money?

 Yes.
 Sometimes more than one publication will want your story from me, as I've done before with stories I've had published in Bella and Cosmopolitan, Woman and Take it Easy (Sunday People supplement), The News of The World (in the 90s) and More magazine, etc.